Sagaing Region

-Sagaing Region (စစ်ကိုင်းတိုင်းဒေသကြီး, /my/; formerly Sagaing Division) is an administrative region of Myanmar, located in the north-western part of the country between latitude 21° 30' north and longitude 94° 97' east.
+Sagaing Region (စစ်ကိုင်းတိုင်းဒေသကြီး, /my/; formerly Sagaing Division) is a first-level administrative division of Myanmar, located in the north-western part of the country between latitude 21° 30' north and longitude 94° 97' east.
 It is bordered by Chin State and India's Nagaland, Manipur, and Arunachal Pradesh states to the west and north, Kachin State, Shan State, and Mandalay Region to the east and Mandalay Region and Magway Region to the south.
 The Ayeyarwady River forms a greater part of its eastern and also southern boundary.
 Sagaing Region has an area of 93,527 km2, making it the second-largest subdivision of Myanmar.
 In 1996, it had a population of over 5,300,000, while its population in 2012 was 6,600,000.
-The urban population 2012 was 1,230,000, and the rural population was 5,360,000.
+The urban population in 2012 was 1,230,000, and the rural population was 5,360,000.
 The namesake of Sagaing Region is Sagaing but the administrative capital and largest city is Monywa.